We are extremely grateful to all funders and partners (past and present) that have supported our research

 ---

 Oct 2017 to Sept 2019.
-Scottish Aquaculture Innovation Centre (SAIC) award for 24 month project: Clinical nutrition and the treatment of Atlantic salmon gill diseases.
+Scottish Aquaculture Innovation Centre (SAIC) grant: "Clinical nutrition and the treatment of Atlantic salmon gill diseases".

 Principal Investigator: Prof. Sam Martin; co-investigators: Dr Dan Macqueen, Dr Alex Douglas and Prof. Chris Secombes (University of Aberdeen).
 Partnered with BioMar (lead industrial partner) and Scottish Sea Farms.